North Hennepin Community College

 - Percent students of color: 41%

-Entrepreneurship, histotechnology, medical laboratory technician, creative writing, studio arts, theatre, music, application programming, construction management, fitness, individualized studies, pre-engineering, American sign language, chemical laboratory assistant, Spanish language, web graphic design and programming and e-commerce, honors, service learning, study abroad, undergraduate research, baccalaureate offerings, continuing education and customized training packages
+Entrepreneurship, histotechnology, medical laboratory technician, creative writing, studio arts, theatre, music, application programming, construction management, fitness, individualized studies, pre-engineering, American sign language, Spanish language, web graphic design and programming and e-commerce, honors, service learning, study abroad, undergraduate research, baccalaureate offerings, continuing education and customized training packages

 Metro Transit routes 723 and 724 services Brooklyn Park, Brooklyn Center, and downtown Minneapolis.
 NHCC students may purchase discounted bus passes for unlimited ridership each semester at the NHCC Bookstore.
 The Bottineau Transitway could soon be another means of transportation for NHCC students.

 NHCC has two entrances with large parking lots -- on the east off 85th Avenue North and the west off West Broadway.

 North Hennepin Community College has an open admissions policy.
 You can enroll if you have a high school diploma or GED.
 You don't need to take a standardized test to be admitted, and your high school grades and class rank are not considered for general admission.